Intercepting Exfiltration with Threat Insight (2814)

 1. Click on Policy Rules.

-2. Verify that the Threat Insight—Data Exfiltration and Threat Insight—Notational Data Exfiltration rules exist and that their action is Block - No Redirect.
+2. Change the action for both Data Exfiltration and Notational Data Exfiltration rules to Block - No Redirect.

 image-20250507-113601.png